John Duthie (politician): Professional life in New Zealand

 Duthie arrived in Auckland, New Zealand, on 16 November 1863 on the Helvellyn.
 For some time he acted as traveller for Cruickshank, Smart and Co., ironmongers.
-About 1866 Dutbie moved to New Plymouth and started in business; about two years later extending the operations to Wanganui, where he opened a branch and conducted a growing trade for many years.
+About 1866 Duthie moved to New Plymouth and started in business; about two years later extending the operations to Wanganui, where he opened a branch and conducted a growing trade for many years.
 He was for many years in partnership with Charles Brown in New Plymouth.
 In 1879 he came to Wellington, and started the business that developed into John Duthie and Co.
 Limited.
 Until 1887 or 1888, Duthie retained an interest in the Wanganui business, which he then sold to his partner, James Thain.

 He was the director of several city companies, and was in business with James Gear in the 1880s, where he was a director, and for two years served as the chairman of directors.
 He was at one time president of the Wellington Chamber of Commerce, and was president of the Caledonian Society for some years.
 Duthie was one of the founding directors of The Dominion newspaper and was chairman of the newspaper's board from 1912 until his death in 1915.
 That newspaper merged in 2002 with the other Wellington daily, The Evening Post, to form The Dominion Post.